slin63/chronicpizza/content/posts/consensus.md

 This is consensus.

-So now that you have a feel for what the consensus problem is and how hairy it can become, let's talk about why it's so interesting.
+So now that you have a feel for what the consensus problem is and how hairy it can become, let's talk about why it's so important.

 ## Consensus is Fundamental